PaddlePaddle/PaddleSeg/contrib/DomainAdaptation/README.md

 # Unsupervised Domain Adaptation on Semantic Segmentation

-Domain adaptation is the ability to apply an algorithm trained in one or more "source domains" to a different (but related) "target domain.
-If we do not apply domain adaptation algorithms, models' perfomance will drop when we want to apply models trained with dataset A on a similar dataset B. Specifically, Unsupervised domain adaptation(UDA) dedicate to achieving satisfactory performance on dataset B that we do not have labels.
-The following image is the result of our model.
-It shows the performance gain of the UDA algorithms on semantic segmentation.
-When we compare the segmentation results between "without DA" and "with DA", we can observe a notable performance lift.
+Domain adaptation is the ability to apply an algorithm trained in one or more "source domains" to a different (but related) "target domain".
+With domain adaptation algorithms, performance drop caused by [domain shift](https://en.wikipedia.org/wiki/Domain_adaptation#:~:text=A%20domain%20shift%2C%20or%20distributional,practical%20applications%20of%20artificial%20intelligence.) can be alleviated.
+Specifically, none of the manually labeled images will be used in unsupervised domain adaptation(UDA).
+The following picture shows the result of applying our  unsupervised domain adaptation algorithms on semantic segmentation task.
+By comparing the segmentation results between "without DA" and "with DA", we can observe a remarkable performance gain.

 <p align="center">
 <img src="https://raw.githubusercontent.com/PaddlePaddle/PaddleSeg/a73f874019afb5a36aa5cb60131b834282a91c25/contrib/DomainAdaptation/docs/domain_adaptation.png" width="100%" height="100%">
 </p>

-This project includes the reproduction of pixmatch [[Paper](https://arxiv.org/abs/2105.08128)|[Code](https://github.com/lukemelas/pixmatch)] based on PaddlePaddle and PaddleSeg, which reaches mIOU = 47.8% on Cityscapes Dataset.
+This project includes the reproduction of PixMatch [[Paper](https://arxiv.org/abs/2105.08128)|[Code](https://github.com/lukemelas/pixmatch)] based on PaddlePaddle, which reaches mIOU = 47.8% on Cityscapes Dataset.

-In addition to reproducing pixmatch, we also tried something new.
+In addition to reproducing PixMatch, we also tried something new.
 Major adjustments include:

 1. Add edge constrain branch to improve edge accuracy (negative results, still needs to adjust)
 2. Use edge as prior information to fix segmentation result (negative results, still needs to adjust)